facelessuser/coloraide/docs/src/markdown/gamut.md

 Visually, MINDE chroma reduction will allow a color that has decent constant lightness and will allow some hue shift as long as it is under what is noticeable by the eye.
 This doesn't mean no hue shift, and in certain regions, such as very dark colors or very light colors, hue shift can be greater because it is more difficult to notice in such lightness ranges.
-Every perceptual space is different and some do better than others and may allow for a larger or smaller JND limits, so the JND is relative to the color space and the ∆E color distancing algorithm used.
+Every perceptual space is different and some do better than others and may allow for larger or smaller JND limits, so the JND is relative to the color space and the ∆E color distancing algorithm used.

 Preserving lightness in this way is useful when creating tones or mixing and interpolating colors.
 A constant lightness